Looking For A Chiropractor In Augusta?

 Back pain is more common as you age.
-Most Americans will experience back discomfort at some point in life.
-Some people can have back pain that is chronic.
+The majority of Americans will experience back pain at one time or another in their lives.
+Only a few people may experience chronic back pain.

 What should I know regarding back pain?

-The intensity of back pain can vary from a dull, constant ache, to a sharp, shooting or sudden stab.
+Back pain can vary in intensity, from a dull, constant pain to a sudden, sharp or shooting feeling.
 It can happen suddenly from an injury or lifting heavy objects, or it can become more common as we age.
 Back pain can also be caused by too much exercise and not enough resistance to it.

 The lower back, where most back pain is felt, includes the five vertebrae (referred as L1-L5) located in the lumbar region.
 These five vertebrae support a large portion of the body’s weight.
 Intervertebral disks, which are rubbery, round pads that cushion the spine and act as shock absorbers throughout it, keep the spaces between the vertebrae.
 Ligaments hold the vertebrae in their place and tendons connect the muscles to the spine column.
 Thirty-one pairs nerves are rooted within the spinal cord.
 They control the body’s movements and transmit information to the brain.